Are you planning to spend four days in Kraków, Poland and are wondering which are the best things to see?

 How to get to Kazimierz and Podgorze

-- You can walk to Kazimierz and Podgorze from the old town.
+You can walk to Kazimierz and Podgorze from the old town.
 From Wawel Castle to Kazimierz, this will take you 15 minutes.
 Alternatively, catch tram #3 or #24.

 However, Hitler’s murderous ambition had no limits.
-In 1941, to increase the camp’s capacity from 30,000 to 100,000, i the Nazis built Auschwitz II – Birkenau, 3km northwest of Auschwitz I.
+In 1941, to increase the camp’s capacity from 30,000 to 100,000, the Nazis built Auschwitz II – Birkenau, 3km northwest of Auschwitz I.

 Documentary images of those who perished stare out at you, frozen in at that moment in time.
 Their collected belongings – pots and pans, suitcases, footwear, combs and brushes, tins of hair pomade – declare their belief that they were moving onto a different life.

-It was here that the cattle-cart rail transport unloaded its human cargo and, with a swift flick of his finger, the SS Commander decided how would live and who would die on that day.
+It was here that the cattle-cart rail transport unloaded its human cargo and, with a swift flick of his finger, the SS Commander decided who would live and who would die on that day.

 How to visit Auschwitz

 Allow a full day to visit Auschwitz.
 You can either visit Auschwitz independently or as part of a tour group from Kraków.